embEDUx/documentation/src/background/design.md

 The choice of the source package management system should be evaluated carefully.
 Candidates shall be
+* Gentoo Portage
 * Buildroot
-* YOCTO Project
+* YOCTO
-* Gentoo Portage

 ### Package Lists
 The list and configuration of the desired packages must be configurable for each build.

+### Build process
+The software that is used to assemble the RootFS according to the provided package list must be chosen wisely.
+There are many projects to consider for this part.
+The following of them will be evaluated:
+- YOCTO
+- Buildroot
+- Gentoo crossdev
+- cross-boss
+- Gentoo catalyst

+The main evaluation criteria is cross-platform support.

+#### Steps
+The build process must include the following steps.

+1. Retrieve the build specifications from the RootFS-repository
+1. Parse the package list provided by the user
+1. Translate the package list into a format that is accepted by the package manager
+1. Cleanup the build files
+1. Create an archive from the RootFS

-# Further Decisions
+# Design Decisions

-## One Repository Per Product
-It must be possible to build the products independently from each other.
-Therefore, each product needs a separate storage unit which will be referred as *repository* from this point on.

-### Repository Format
-Configuration files and specification files are most certainly provided by the user as text files.
-For this purpose, a version control system should be used in order to have a history of build changes and allow easier handling of the repositories.

 ## Portability
 In order to have a portable build system, all components should live and run in